 Speed: The speed of a hard drive depends on how fast it can read or write data.
 The connection to the PC also factors in.
 A poor connection can bottleneck the data flow and, ultimately, impact the machine’s performance.
 For mechanical hard drives, the spin speed is also essential: 7,200RPM drives, for example, are faster than 5,400RPM drives.
 Both are far slower than SSDs.

-Environmental factors, such as extreme heat or cold, are also an important consideration.
-Some manufactures also include features that help prevent hacking or discourage theft.
+Environmental factors, such as extreme heat or cold, are an essential consideration.
+Also, some manufactures include features that help prevent hacking or discourage theft.

 - How to choose an external hard drive